Sat March 17, 2012

 LYDEN: Ken, is there a chance the Republicans will win the majority?

 RUDIN: Sure.
 I mean, there are, obviously, a lot more Democratic worry spots out there, but the Republicans do have some potential weaknesses as well.
 In Massachusetts, Scott Brown - he's the one who won the Senate seat of the late Ted Kennedy - Scott Brown is in the running in a very, very pro-Democratic state.
 He's running against Elizabeth Warren, the consumer advocate.
 Scott Brown realizes he has a tough battle on his hands.
-And in Maine, Olympia Snowe, the longtime Republican incumbent, was a shoe-in for another term.
+And in Maine, Olympia Snowe, the longtime Republican incumbent, was a shoo-in for another term.
 She announced, surprisingly this month, that she would not seek another term, and that really endangers the Republican hold of that seat.

-LYDEN: Ken, as we know, the Republican presidential primary has been particularly divisive and long, and you think that some of that sourness is going to be spill over into these House and Senate races?
+LYDEN: Ken, as we know, the Republican presidential primary has been particularly divisive and long, and you think that some of that sourness is going to spill over into these House and Senate races?

 RUDIN: Well, it could very well.
 Some of the rhetoric you've heard in the Republican presidential contest about contraception, about reproductive rights, a lot of Republican strategists are nervous that it could alienate female voters, and it's very possible, they fear, that not only will they take out their anger at whoever the Republican presidential nominee will be, but it will translate down ballot lines to Senate and House candidates as well, and that could be bad news for Republican efforts to retain the House and try to capture the Senate.